Introduction

 If there is any allowable disposable income (that is, disposable income that falls within the CCPA limits for withholding) left over, then payments for arrears can be withheld up to the remaining balance.

-For questions regarding remitting lump sum payments, please contact the issuing county CSEA's lump sum contact as found on the County Lump Sum Contact List.
+For questions regarding remitting lump sum payments, please contact the issuing county CSEA's lump sum contact as found on the County Lump Sum Coordinator List.

-For the name of the issuing county’s contact person and the intrastate county toll free telephone numbers please visit: local CSEA office.
+For the name of the issuing county’s contact person and the intrastate county toll free telephone numbers please visit: https://jfs.ohio.gov/County/County_Directory.pdf.

 For more information regarding Direct Interstate Income Withholding, please visit: Direct Interstate Income Withholding.

-You may access the Ohio support establishment related frequently asked questions and answers at: http://www.jfs.ohio.gov/Ocs/faq.stm.
+Access the Ohio support establishment related frequently asked questions and answers at: https://jfs.ohio.gov/Ocs/OCSFAQs.stm.

 The Ohio Administrative Code rules that are used with intergovernmental cases can be found at: http://codes.ohio.gov/oac/5101%3A12-50-10.